whaleclub/api/source/index.html.md

 Limits Exceeded | `403` Submitting this position would exceed the active volume limit for this market.
 Position Max Exceeded | `403` You have too many positions that are active or pending.
 Please cancel or close some before opening additional positions.
 Limit Orders Only | `403` Only limit orders are allowed in pre-market and after-hours trading.
+Entry Too Far | `403` Your entry price is too far from the current market price.
 Market Disabled | `403` Longs (or Shorts) are temporarily disabled for this market.
 Market Closed | `403` This market is currently closed (e.g. on weekends for stocks).
 Price Unavailable | `500` Bid and ask prices are currently unavailable for this market.
 Please try again later.